Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Gaze Estimation Background

 \subsection{Appearance-based Gaze Estimation}

-Appearance-based methods directly learn the mapping function from eye appearance to human gaze.
-As early in 1994, Baluja~\etal propose a neural network and collect 2,000 samples for training~\cite{Baluja_1994_CMU}.
+Appearance-based methods directly learn mapping function from eye appearance to human gaze.
+As early as 1994, Baluja~\etal propose a neural network and collect 2,000 samples for training~\cite{Baluja_1994_CMU}.
 Tan~\etal use a linear function to interpolate unknown gaze position using 252 training samples~\cite{Tan_2002_WACV}.
-Early appearance-based methods usually learn a subject-specific mapping function.
-They require a time-consuming calibration to collect the training samples of the specific subject.
-To reduce the number of training samples, Williams~\etal introduce semi-supervised Gaussian process regression methods~\cite{Williams_2006_CVPR}.
+These methods usually learn a subject-specific mapping function.
+They require a time-consuming data collection for the specific subject.
+To reduce the number of training samples, Williams~\etal introduce semi-supervised gaussian process regression methods~\cite{Williams_2006_CVPR}.
 Sugano~\etal propose a method that combines gaze estimation with saliency~\cite{Sugano_2013_TPAMI}.
 Lu~\etal propose an adaptive linear regression method to select an optimal set of sparsest training sample for interpolation~\cite{Lu_2014_TPAMI}.
 However, these methods only show reasonable performance in a constrained environment,~\ie, fixed head pose and the specific subject.
 Their performance significantly degrades when tested on an unconstrained environment.
 This problem is always challenging in appearance-based gaze estimation.

-To address the performance degradation problem across subjects, Funes~\etal presented a cross-subject training method~\cite{Mora_2013_ICIP}.
+To address the performance degradation across subjects, Funes~\etal present a cross-subject training method~\cite{Mora_2013_ICIP}.
 However, the reported mean error is larger than 10 degrees.
 Sugano~\etal introduce a learning-by-synthesis method~\cite{Sugano_2014_CVPR}.
-They use the large number of synthetic cross-subject data to train their model.
+They use a large number of synthetic cross-subject data to train their model.
 Lu~\etal employ a sparse auto-encoder to learn a set of bases from eye image patches and reconstruct the eye image using these bases~\cite{Lu_2016_NC}.
-To tackle the head motion problem, Sugano~\etal cluster the training samples with similar head poses and interpolate the gaze in local manifold~\cite{Sugano_2008_ECCV}.
-Lu~\etal suggest that initiating the estimation with the original training images and compensating for the bias via regression~\cite{Lu_2014_IVC}.
-Lu~\etal further propose a novel gaze estimation method that handles the free head motion via eye image synthesis using a single camera~\cite{Lu_2015_TIP}.
+On the other hand, to tackle the head motion problem, Sugano~\etal cluster the training samples with similar head poses and interpolate the gaze in local manifold~\cite{Sugano_2008_ECCV}.
+Lu~\etal initiate the estimation with the original training images and compensating for the bias via regression~\cite{Lu_2014_IVC}.
+They further propose a novel gaze estimation method that handles the free head motion via eye image synthesis using a single camera~\cite{Lu_2015_TIP}.